pkp/omp-user-guide/en/chapter4/series/manage-series.md

 **Categories**: Use this menu to associate this work with a category.
 Use the *Add Item* link to add a new category.

 **Series Editor**: Use this list to associate this work with a series editor.
 Use the *Add Item* link to add a series editor.

+**Path**: Enter a single word term (e.g., business or business-and-economics, etc.) that will create a URL for your series.